-The Master of Arts in Counseling (MAC) is a Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredited.
+The Master of Arts in counseling (MAC) is accredited by Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 MAC provides a comprehensive academic instruction and clinical experience for students interested in helping others in a counseling setting.
-The MAC program is a 60-credit hour degree program, which includes a 100-hour practicum and a 600-hour internship.
 This program helps students integrate professional ethics, multiculturalism, interpersonal skills, and counseling theory and practice within a Christian perspective.